rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

   - bash test.sh
 ```

-The first line tells Travis CI to allow the running of commands using elevated permissions by using
+The first line tells Travis CI to allow running commands using elevated permissions with
-*sudo* before the command.
-The next key *env* holds an environment variable called
+*sudo*.
+The next key *env* holds an environment variable called *DOCKER_COMPOSE_VESRION* whose value
-*DOCKER_COMPOSE_VESRION* whose value Travis CI will insert wherever you reference it in the file.
-The
+Travis CI will insert wherever you reference it in the file.
+The key that comes next may look
-key that comes next may look quite complicate, but all it does is specify a sequence of commands that
+quite complicate, but all it does is specify a sequence of commands that replaces the local Docker
-replaces the local Docker Compose version with your own—in this case version 1.25.4.
-The final tells
+Compose version with your own—in this case version 1.25.4.
+The final key tells Travis CI to run
-Travis CI to run the script *test.sh*.
+*test.sh*.

-If all tests pass in *test.sh*, Travis CI will highlight the build in green; however, if it fails,
+If all tests in *test.sh* pass, Travis CI will highlight the build in green; however, if it fails,
 Travis CI will use red.
 But how does Travis CI know whether a build succeeded or not?
 Remember the
-exit codes in the *if/else* statement in *test.sh*?
+exit codes in the *if/else* block of *test.sh*?
 After running the script, Travis CI will take a look
 at the environment variable *?* and use its value to determine whether the script "passed"—zero means
 success while a nonzero number means failure.
 Test it out!